-- The App requires that your iPhone has date and time enabled to set automatically.
-You can check this in your iPhone settings. - When using the App, you should keep your iPhone well charged and be sure you have access to a blood glucose meter. - When you scan your Sensor, you will receive a tone and vibration.
-If your iPhone's volume is turned off, you will not hear the tone. - The NFC (Near Field Communication) antenna is on the top edge of iPhone.
-Hold this area near your Sensor when you are scanning.
+- The App requires that your smartphone be set to network time.
+This is the default time setting for most smartphones. - When using the App, you should keep your smartphone well charged and be sure you have access to a blood glucose meter. - Make sure your smartphone's sound is set so you can hear scan sounds if you turned those on. - Keep in mind that the ease of scanning a Sensor may vary between devices.
+Once you determine the location of the NFC (Near Field Communication) antenna on your smartphone, you should be able to reliably scan your Sensor by holding that area near your Sensor.
 You may need to adjust your scan distance based on what clothing you are wearing.
 In addition to proximity and orientation, other factors can affect NFC performance.
-For example, a bulky or metallic case can interfere with the NFC signal.
-Keep in mind that the ease of scanning a Sensor may vary between devices. - 1.
-Tap the scan button ")).
+For example, a bulky or metallic case can interfere with the NFC signal. - 1.
+Hold the back of your smartphone near the Sensor (this can be done over clothing) and position the NFC antenna over the Sensor.
+Do not move the smartphone until you hear the first tone and/or feel a vibration.
+This indicates your smartphone and Sensor have established an NFC connection. - 2.
+Continue holding your smartphone near the Sensor until you hear a second tone and/or feel a vibration.
+This completes the scan.